eshaham/israeli-bank-scrapers/CONTRIBUTING.md

 ##  Publish `israeli-bank-scrapers-core` to NPM.
 1. Make sure everything is committed.
-2. Run `npm run prepare-core`.
+2. Run `npm run prepare:core`.
 The script will change the name inside `package.json` to `prepare-israeli-bank-scrapers-core`, change puppeteer dependency to `puppeteer-core`, reinstall dependencies and rebuild the library.
 3. Run `npm publish`.
 This will publish `prepare-israeli-bank-scrapers-core` package.
 4. Run `npm run reset` to reset the changes.